Information Jurors Aren’t Allowed to Hear at Trial

 Whether or not a jury hears this information can have a significant impact on your case.
 It is important to know what a jury will hear to properly evaluate your case.

-4) JURIES ARENT ALLOWED TO HEAR THE SETTLMENT HISTORY
+3) JURIES ARE NOT ALLOWED TO HEAR THE SETTLEMENT HISTORY

 Sometimes the insurance company will even deny liability in front of the jury for strategic reasons after making significant offers to settle a case.
 Denying liability can increase the costs to take the case to trial and create more opportunities to poke holes in the plaintiff’s case.